-When on, the driver and/or passenger mirrors will tilt downward when the vehicle is shifted to R (Reverse) to improve visibility of the ground near the rear wheels.
+When on, both the driver and passenger, driver, or passenger outside mirrors will tilt downward when the vehicle is shifted to R (Reverse) to improve visibility of the ground near the rear wheels.
 They will return to their previous driving position when the vehicle is shifted out of R (Reverse) or the engine is turned off.
-See Reverse
+See Reverse Tilt Mirrors ⇒ 32.

-Touch Off.
-On - Driver and Passenger, On - Driver, or On -Passenger.
+Touch Off, On - Driver and Passenger, On - Driver, or On -Passenger.